-(The school may also consider not informing parent(s) where this would place a member of staff at risk).
+(The school may also consider not informing parent(s) where it would place a member of staff at risk).

-Ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.

-Where reasonably possible schools and colleges should hold more than one emergency contact number for their pupils and students.
+The school will ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+Where reasonably possible, schools should hold more than one emergency contact number for their pupils and students.

-11. ALLEGATIONS INVOLVING SCHOOL STAFF/VOLUNTEERS
+11. ALLEGATIONS INVOLVING SCHOOL STAFF / VOLUNTEERS